IJG8/Axel/README.md

 # Axel
-Hey how are you? :)
+Hey, how are you? :)